GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 ## Prerequisites

-[Data Protection Toolkit (DPT)](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite) can be run locally on a computer or by using Google Cloud Shell.
+Run the [Data Protection Toolkit](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite) locally on a computer or by using Google Cloud Shell.

-Prior to running DPT locally, the following tools must be installed:
+Before you run the toolkit locally, install the following tools:

-* [Go (1.14+)](https://golang.org/doc/go1.14) - An open source programming language to build software.
+* [Go (1.14+)](https://golang.org/doc/go1.14) - an open source programming language to build software.
-* [Cloud SDK](https://cloud.google.com/sdk/install) - A set of tools for managing resources and applications hosted on Google Cloud.
+* [Cloud SDK](https://cloud.google.com/sdk/install) - a set of tools for managing resources and applications hosted on Google Cloud.
-* [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - A distributed version control system.
+* [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - a distributed version control system.
-* [Terraform (0.14.4+)](https://www.terraform.io/downloads.html) - A cloud provisioning tool
+* [Terraform (0.14.4+)](https://www.terraform.io/downloads.html) - a cloud provisioning tool.
-* [Google Workspaces](https://workspace.google.com/) / [Cloud Identity](https://cloud.google.com/identity/docs/overview) - Privileges to modify users and groups in Google Workspaces / Cloud Identity.
+* [Google Workspaces](https://workspace.google.com/) or [Cloud Identity](https://cloud.google.com/identity/docs/overview) - Privileges to modify users and groups in Google Workspaces or Cloud Identity.
-* [GCP Organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization) - A Google Cloud organization with [Billing Account](https://cloud.google.com/billing/docs)
+* [Google Cloud Organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization) - A Google Cloud organization with [Billing Account](https://cloud.google.com/billing/docs)
-* Domain purchased from a Domain registrar (example: Google Domains)
+* A domain purchased from a Domain registrar (example: Google Domains).

-If Google Cloud Shell is used to run DPT, Go (1.16), Git, and Cloud SDK are preinstalled.
+If Google Cloud Shell is used to run the toolkit, Go (1.16), Git, and Cloud SDK are preinstalled.
 However, newer version of Terraform must be installed in Google Cloud Shell before deploying the template using the below steps:

 1. Go to [Terraform Downloads](https://www.terraform.io/downloads.html) and copy the link of 'Linux 64-bit' binary by right clicking on it
 2. Download the Linux 64-bit binary into Google Cloud Shell